GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/build.md

 [plugins/its-base](https://gerrit-review.googlesource.com/#/admin/projects/plugins/its-base)
 to the `plugins` directory of Gerrit's source tree.

-Put the external dependency Bazel build file into the Gerrit plugins directory, replacing the existing empty one.
+Wire the plugin's Maven dependencies into the in-tree build by linking its module fragment into the Gerrit plugins directory.

 ```
   cd gerrit/plugins
-  ln -sf @PLUGIN@/external_plugin_deps.bzl .
+  ln -sf @PLUGIN@/external_plugin_deps.MODULE.bazel .
 ```

 Then issue